htrnguyen/Coursera-Auto-Subtitle/README.md

 ## Demo
 ![Demo](https://github.com/htrnguyen/Coursera-Auto-Subtitle/raw/main/DEMO.png)

-## Versions
+## Version 1.0
-- **1.0**: Initial release with basic features: enable/disable subtitles, translate subtitles, and language selection.
-- **2.0**: Added draggable icon and improved performance.
-- **2.5**: Updated menu position based on icon location.
+This is the **first release** of Coursera Auto Subtitle.
+Key features include:
+- Enable/disable subtitles.
+- Translate subtitles in real-time.
+- Select from multiple supported languages.
+- Draggable icon for better user experience.

 ## Support
 If you encounter any issues or have ideas for improvement, please create an [issue](https://github.com/htrnguyen/Coursera-Auto-Subtitle/issues) on GitHub.

 ## License
 This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/htrnguyen/Coursera-Auto-Subtitle/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/htrnguyen/Coursera-Auto-Subtitle/raw/main/LICENSE) file for details.

 ---